-She has always been an intense, demanding, focused, bright-blue-steely-eyed competitor who is also a very caring, family-oriented person who enjoys a great walk on the beach with the family dogs, Sally Sue and Sadie, or assembling a good ole southern home-cooked meal for her team.
-Now diagnosed with early onset dementia, Alzheimer's Type, Summitt does not know what the future holds but expect the coach to offer up full court "D" on dementia.
+She has always been an intense, demanding, focused, bright-blue-steely-eyed competitor who is also a very caring, family-oriented person who enjoyed a great walk on the beach with the family dogs or assembling a good ole southern home-cooked meal for her team.

 Incredibly, from 1976-2011 every Lady Vol hoopster had the opportunity to play in at least one Final Four during her career at Tennessee.
-There have even been three classes of players in Lady Vol history to go to the Final Four all four years of their UT tenure.
+There were even three classes of players in Lady Vol history to go to the Final Four all four years of their UT tenure.
 First to do it was the class of Sheila Frost, Bridgette Gordon and the late-Melissa McCray (1986, 1987, 1988 and 1989) - that trio won NCAA Championships in 1987 and 1989.
 The next player to do it was Laurie Milligan (1995, 1996, 1997 and 1998).
-Milligan was onboard for three consecutive titles, 1996-97-98.
-The class of Shyra Ely, Brittany Jackson and Loree Moore also accomplished the feat- they went in 2002, 2003, 2004 and 2005.
+Milligan was on board for three consecutive titles, 1996-97-98.
+The class of Shyra Ely, Brittany Jackson and Loree Moore also accomplished the feat - they went in 2002, 2003, 2004 and 2005.

 She Gives Back